adonisjs/v6-docs/content/docs/digging_deeper/logger.md

 ```

 ### File rotation
-Pino does not have inbuilt support for file rotation, and therefore you either have to use a system-level tool like [logrotate](https://getpino.io/#/docs/help?id=rotate) or make use of a third-party package like [pino-roll](https://github.com/feugy/pino-roll).
+Pino does not have inbuilt support for file rotation, and therefore, you either have to use a system-level tool like [logrotate](https://getpino.io/#/docs/help?id=rotate) or make use of a third-party package like [pino-roll](https://github.com/feugy/pino-roll).

 ```sh
 npm i pino-roll